 While we would have a hard time memorizing the flags of all countries in the world, we can certainly include a dozen or so in our Olympic activities for kids!
 This is a fun craft that uses none other than rocks.

 Look through the countries and flags of the world that will be participating in the Winter Olympics this year and find your favorites.
 Draw the 5 rings that are the symbol of the Olympics and sketch, draw or paint the flags you picked either on the paper or on the smooth rocks!

-See, if you paint the flags on the rocks and then make them have arms and feet, the rocks become athletes in the Winter Olympics and the flags on them let us know where they’re from.
-Isn’t that awesome?!
-This is such a fun idea to include in your olympics activities that a kid will love and want to do over and over again.
+Paint the flags on the rocks and then make them have arms and feet, the rocks become athletes in the Winter Olympics and the flags on them let us know where they’re from.
+This is such a fun idea to include in your olympics activities that a kid will love and want to do over and over.

 8 Drawing Winter Olympic Activities with Kids

-Activities about the Winter olympics for kids can be so much fun.
+Activities about the Winter Olympics for kids can be so much fun.
 They can learn about countries and flags of the world, have hand-on activities and crafts and so much more.
 If you’re doing Geography lessons for kids that tie in with the Olympics, be sure to include this art project.
-Kids will enjoy it.

 There are several Winter Olympics sports that don’t require ice skate or skis!
 Take a look at what these are:

 You can make a drawing of the 5 rings that represent the Olympics.
 Each of the 5 circles represents a continent (North and South America are bundled into one).